romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 1. By default, pods cannot tolerate a taint on a node unless we add a toleration to a pod,so that it can be scheduled on that particular node.
 NOTE: Taints are set on nodes and tolerations are set on pods.
 2. Taints and tolerations only tell the nodes to accept certain type of pods but not the other way around i.e.., a pod with toleration can go into a node without any taint but a node with a taint can't accept a pod without a toleration.
-3. When a kubernetes cluster is first setup a taint is set on the master automatically that prevents any pod from getting scheduled on the master.
+3. When a kubernetes cluster is first setup a taint is set on the master automatically that prevents any pod from getting scheduled on the master.To schedule pods on the master we need to add toleration to the pod .

 #### Taint commands example